-This sauce has been used to marinate meats and vegetables for generations as a way to preserve them over months.
-The small amount of capsaicin in the paprika helped make that possible.
-Of course with modern refrigeration that’s less important, but the great taste of adobo makes it a favorite sauce in the kitchen.
+This sauce has been used to marinate meats and vegetables for generations, as a way to preserve them over months.
+The small amount of capsaicin in the paprika helps make that possible – it acts as a preserving agent.
+Of course with modern refrigeration that’s much less important, but the great taste of adobo still makes it a favorite sauce in the kitchen.

 Where can I buy chipotle peppers in adobo sauce?

-You can typically find it in the ethnic foods section of your local supermarket.
+You can typically find it in the international foods section of your local supermarket.
 It’s also available via many online retailers.
-If you want a specific brand, you it may be best to purchase online.
+If you want a specific brand, it may be best to purchase online.

 What else can I make with it?

-You’ve likely discovered the chef’s dilemma when it comes to this mix.
-Recipes call for a small amount, and yet you buy a jar that contains six times what you need!
+You’ve likely discovered the chef’s dilemma when it comes to this sauce.
+Recipes call for a small amount, and yet you buy a jar of chipotle peppers and adobo sauce that contains ten times what you need!

-There are also fun uses that you may not have thought of that are easy to do.
-Check out our post about fun ways to use that extra chipotle peppers in adobo sauce in your everyday cooking.
+There are also many tasty uses that you may not have thought of and that are easy to do.
+Check out our post about fun ways to use extra chipotle peppers in adobo sauce in your everyday cooking.

 Must-read related posts